EmVance1/VanGo/README.md

 The `all` field represents a standard configuration if versions are not necessary for a project.

 ### How-to: automated testing
 Testing is made easy by assuming all tests are in a `test/` directory in the project root.
 Your test project may be arbitrarily complex as long as it contains a `main` function that executes the tests.
-A set of convenience macros are provided in the header `mscmptest/asserts.h` which is in the default include path for test configurations.
+A set of convenience macros are provided in the headers `mscmptest/asserts.h`, and `mscmptest/casserts.h` respectively, which is in the default include path for test configurations.
 Using these, you can write tests like in any other language, and run them in your `main` function by calling `test(test_function)`.
+The C version of these tests must however always `return TestOk;` at the end.